kvold/core_sub/README.md

 * Populate the corresponding "wfsClient" element with the link to your WFS-service

 ### Synchronizing

+When synchronizing, the subscriber will download a zip-file containing the changelog.
+This will be saved and unzipped at ${tempFolder}.
+If a folder is not given as an argument, the subscriber will attempt to find a temp-folder to write to.

 ```
 Coresubscriber.exe sync ${providerSettings}.xml ${tempFolder}
 ```